 Dan and Pauline have been leaders in the Rancho Penasquitos community and are constantly making a stand for children by supporting many non-profits that protect and benefit children and continuing their dream of having the highest quality preschool in the area.
-Carmel Mountain Preschool is a place that the Condricks were proud to send their three children, as well as their two grandsons, Finn and Sebastian.
+Carmel Mountain Preschool is a place that the Condricks were proud to send their three children and now are excited to send their grandson, Finn.

-Dan and Pauline are still involved in ensuring that Carmel Mountain Preschool is kept up to their standards; after all, “Gigi” Pauline has even more time now to make sure her precious grandsons were at the best preschool in San Diego.
+Dan and Pauline are still involved in insuring that Carmel Mountain Preschool is kept up to their standards.
+After all “Gigi” Pauline has even more time now to make sure her precious grandchildren love their time at best preschool in San Diego.
 Dan & Pauline’s oldest daughter, Arianne, grew up babysitting, coaching PQ Grommets Water Polo and working as a camp counselor at SRSRC.
 She followed her father to SDSU and then became a broker at the Condrick’s family real estate business.
 In 2007 Arianne started working at the preschool and she is still busy making sure that Carmel Mountain Preschool is a great place for children, parents, and our wonderful staff.

-The Condricks are amazed how often they are stopped by former students and parents who reminisce about their fond memories of Carmel Mountain Preschool: the ice cream socials, the holiday programs, the wonderful classroom experiences, and the lifelong friends they made.
+The Condricks are amazed how often they are stopped by former students and parents who reminisce about their fond memories they have of Carmel Mountain Preschool, the ice cream socials, the Holiday programs, the wonderful classroom experiences, and the lifelong friends they made.
 Those same former students and parents are now bringing their children and grandchildren to Carmel Mountain Preschool so they, too, can make those lifelong memories.